google/comprehensive-rust/src/exercises/day-1/book-library.md

 }
 ```

 Use this to create a library application.
-Copy the code below to
+Update the types to make the code
-<https://play.rust-lang.org/> and update the types to make it compile:
+below compile:

 ```rust,should_panic
 // TODO: remove this when you're done with your implementation.